 10. An Anti-stress Smoothie

 What better way to start your day with an “anti-stress” smoothie that’s loaded with healthy ingredients aimed to minimize the effects of stress on the body?
 It contains avocados for creaminess, and stress-busting B-vitamins for healthy nerves and brain cells, along with chia seeds, a great source of magnesium, an essential mineral for mitigating depression and managing stress.
 Chia seeds also offer a high level of omega-3 fatty acids, bringing anti-inflammatory benefits to the brain to lower stress and anxiety.
 Almond butter provides zinc, another mineral crucial for modulating the way the body responds to stress, and, cacao, well known for boosting serotonin levels to make us feel happier.
 The polyphenols in cacao may also help to reduce the level of stress hormones in the body.

 To make it, first start with a chia gel by pouring two cups of filtered water into a bowl.
-Add three tablespoons of chia seeds and stir well; allow to sit for at least 10 minutes and then pour the gel into a blender.
-Next add one-half of an avocado, two bananas, four dates, two tablespoons of cacao powder and two tablespoons of almond butter to the blender.
+Add three tablespoons of organic chia seeds (these Kiva chia seeds are regarded as the best) and stir well; allow to sit for at least 10 minutes and then pour the gel into a blender.
+Next add one-half of an avocado, two bananas, four dates, two tablespoons of cacao powder and two tablespoons of natural almond butter to the blender.
 Blend on high for 30 seconds or so – if the consistency is too thick, add a bit of water and blend again.